ZwickyTransientFacility/simsurvey/docs/lightcurve-collections.rst

 information about the transients that passed the detection criterion.
 The meta information of rejected lightcurves is stored in ``lcs.meta_rejected`` and the complete list of parameters can be accessed via ``lcs.meta_full``.
 This full list of parameters can the e.g. be used to determine the survey efficiency.
+Note that these lists only contain the parameters of transients, for which a lightcurves were simulated.
+All other simulation parameters, i.e. those of transients that did not lie in an observed region of the sky or that were not bright when their fields were observed, can be found in `lcs.meta_notobserved`.

 Filtering the Lightcurves
 =========================